flintlib/arb/doc/source/acb_mat.rst

     Sets *mat* to a random matrix with up to *prec* bits of precision and with exponents of width up to *mag_bits*.

+.. function:: void acb_mat_randtest_eig(acb_mat_t mat, flint_rand_t state, acb_srcptr E, slong prec)

+    Sets *mat* to a random matrix with the prescribed eigenvalues supplied as the vector *E*.
+The output matrix is required to be square.
+We generate a random unitary matrix via a matrix exponential, and then evaluate an inverse Schur decomposition.

 Input and output
 -------------------------------------------------------------------------------